Houses in Multiple Occupation (HMO)

 Under the national mandatory licensing scheme an HMO must be licensed if it is a building consisting of three or more storeys and is occupied by five or more tenants in two or more households.
 However, HMOs which do not meet the licensing criteria must maintain adequate fire safety standards.
 Licensing is dealt with by the local housing authority.

 Fire Service Role

-The Regulatory Reform (Fire Safety) Order 2005 applies to the common areas of HMOs (premises occupied as single private dwellings are not included).
+The Regulatory Reform (Fire Safety) Order 2005 (pdf 248kb) (PDF Document) applies to the common areas of HMOs (premises occupied as single private dwellings are not included).

 This places legal duties on the landlord, managing agent or other responsible person, to assess the fire risk and take adequate fire safety measures to ensure the safety of relevant persons.

 Further information is available in the housing section of the Communities & Local Government website.

 Bradford – Telephone: 01274 434520 Email: CHPenquiries@bradford.gov.uk